A modified Brink-Axel hypothesis for astrophysical Gamow-Teller transitions: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper, we have provided evidence that Gamow-Teller strength distributions follow an energy-localized Brink-Axel hypothesis, a hypothesis more restrictive than the generalized Brink-Axel hypothesis, but nonetheless still quite useful: strength functions from initial states nearby in energy are similar within statistical fluctuations.
 Because of this similarity, we can use initial states that are semi-converged (linear combinations of eigenstates nearby in energy) as reasonable proxies for fully converged initial states.
 This allows us to obtain strength functions at higher energies than would otherwise be possible, up to 80 MeV in excitation energy in this work.
 Thus, this implies that one can still obtain strength distribution information at higher energies that would be prohibitive otherwise if one required convergence of eigenstates.
-In an application to a example system of $^{57}$Co$\rightarrow ^{57}$Fe, we {generally found at high temperatures systematically higher rates than Langanke and Martinez Pinedo~\cite{LMP}, probably due to the systematic increase in total Gamow-Teller transition strength as one goes up in energy.}
+In an application to a example system of $^{57}$Co$\rightarrow ^{57}$Fe, we generally found at high temperatures systematically higher rates than Langanke and Martinez Pinedo~\cite{LMP}, probably due to the systematic increase in total Gamow-Teller transition strength as one goes up in energy. {Because strength function moments behave similarly across nuclides~\cite{SumRulesBrink}, it is reasonable to anticipate similar results for other cases.
+Nonetheless, further studies to confirm should be performed, in particular to investigate if Brink hypothesis violation has systematically different effects on $\beta$-decay versus electron capture.}